Vero1698/Questions/README.md

+# Big Data Principles and Best Practices of Scalable Realtime Data Systems
-# Questions Chapter 1 and 2
+# Chapter 1
 ### Question 1:
 #### What can be a big problem when using a traditional database?
 One of the problems may be the saturation of request to save data in the database directly because the database can't keep up withthe load, so write requests to increment pageviews are timing out.